XxDaShTixX/Software-Engineering-Essentials/Topics/Databases.md

     Quantity INT CHECK (Quantity > 0)
 );
 ```
-In this example, the `REFERENCES` keyword enforces referential integrity (every `ProductID` in the `Orders` table must exist in the `Products` table), and the `CHECK` keyword enforces domain integrity (the Quantity must be greater than 0).
+In the previous example, the `REFERENCES` keyword enforces referential integrity (every `ProductID` in the `Orders` table must exist in the `Products` table), and the `CHECK` keyword enforces domain integrity (the Quantity must be greater than 0).

 #### <ins>Data Administration</ins>
 DBMSs provide tools for data administration tasks like backup and recovery, data import/export, and performance monitoring and tuning.
 These tasks are typically performed using the DBMS’s administrative interfaces and are not usually done with code.